 - there are many different reasons for stillbirth or the death of a newborn infant.
-If this has happened previously, if there are unexpected congenital abnormalities or if a stillbirth was caused by a traumatic event, feelings of grief may be intensified
+If a family has experienced a similar outcome before, if there are unexpected congenital abnormalities, or if a stillbirth was caused by a traumatic event, feelings of grief may be intensified

-- in cases where the coroner is involved and an autopsy is required, this trauma may add to the grief process
+- in cases where the coroner is involved and an autopsy is required, the trauma of these processes may add to the grief experienced

-- parents often blame themselves and may feel guilty and so believe they contributed to the death in some way
+- parents often blame themselves and may feel guilty that they have contributed to the death in some way

 - children will also grieve for their baby sister or brother.
-Children who loved their brother or sister may also have been jealous of the new baby and sometimes take on a burden of guilt by inventing ways of how they caused the death
+Children who have felt jealous of the new baby can sometimes take on a burden of guilt by inventing a story that they somehow caused the death

 Other things that have been found helpful include: